Dizziness is a rare complication that can occur in patients that have an internal sinus lift for dental implants in the upper jaw.

 I like to do what is most likely to prevent this from happening.
 I am very cognizant of head position during this tapping of the surgical mallet.
 I believe it is key to be moderately sedated using IV sedation so that you are comfortable throughout the procedure.
 The benzodiazepine medication that I administer in the IV is often used to treat vertigo.
 So it is possible that having IV sedation may greatly decrease the chance of developing dizziness after maxillary sinus lifting for implants.

-If your body is not stressed and your neck is in a good position, excellent dental surgery techniques will usually limit the force placed on the mallet.
+If your body is not stressed and your neck is in a good position, excellent dental surgery techniques will usually limit the force placed on the mallet or drill.
 This should, in turn, decrease your unlikely chance of dizziness/vertigo after having an internal sinus lift.

 Please share your comments and questions below!